Smooth Overlap of Spin Orientations: Machine Learning Exchange Fields for Ab-initio Spin Dynamics: Introduction

 \subsection{Itinerant ferromagnets}

+Before discussing the SOSO (Smooth Overlap of Spin Orientations) descriptor, it will be useful to consider the energetics of various spin interactions in order to motivate our choice for its form.
 For the open shell atoms Fe, Co and Ni, that in crystalline form exhibit ferromagnetism (FM), Hund's first rule describes how the unpaired valence electrons minimize their mutual Coulomb repulsion by maximizing the alignment of their spins.
 The first row of \Cref{TableI} shows the Hund's rule energy gain for free atoms in the local spin density approximation (LSDA) compared to the local density approximation (LDA) assuming a $3d^{n-2}4s^2$ atomic configuration \cite{Kotochigova:pra97, *Kotochigova:pra97e}.
 The spin-polarization energy $E_{\rm SP}$ is approximately $\frac{1}{4} m^2 I_{\rm xc}$ in terms of the magnetic moments of 4, 3 and 2 $\mu_B$ for Fe, Co and Ni, respectively and the Stoner parameter $I_{\rm xc}$ that has a value of 0.9--1.0~eV for the late 3$d$ elements \cite{Gunnarsson:jpf76, Poulsen:jpf76, Janak:prb77}.

 The $3d^{n-2} 4s^2$ electronic configuration for a neutral first-row transition-metal atom becomes $3d^{n-1} 4s^1$ in the metal solid with a corresponding reduction of the magnetic moment by $1 \mu_B$.
 Incomplete spin-polarization of the energy bands leads to even smaller ferromagnetic moments of $\sim$ 2.2, 1.6 and 0.6 $\mu_B$ for Fe, Co and Ni, respectively (fifth row of \Cref{TableI}) for which the expected spin-polarization energy is $\sim$ 1.2, 0.6 and 0.1 eV/atom.
 This is substantially larger than the energy difference $E_{\rm NM}-E_{\rm FM}$ calculated for a ferromagnetically ordered ground state with magnetic moment $m=n_{\uparrow}-n_{\downarrow}$ and energy $E_{\rm FM}$ and a spin-compensated or nonmagnetic (NM) state with $n_{\uparrow}=n_{\downarrow}$ and energy $E_{\rm NM}$ shown in the third row of the Table \cite{footnote4}.
 This comes about because the promotion of $m/2$ electrons from down-spin to up-spin states entails a loss of kinetic energy \cite{Kubler:00, Mohn:03}.
 An additional complicating factor is that $E_{\rm FM}$ also contains contributions from {\it interatomic} exchange interactions between (electrons on) neighbouring atoms usually described in terms of the effective Heisenberg Hamiltonian for classical moments ${\bf m}$